Subjective Causality in Choice: Discussion

-The result shows that the comparison reveals when the models of two DMs are nested.
+The comparison reveals when the models of two DMs are nested.
 Specifically, they agree on the causal relationship between any two variables that both consider relevant and on the desirability of outcomes.
-However, they may disagree on which variables are relevant, with DM1 considering more of them relevant than DM2.
+However, more variables may be relevant for DM1's predictions than for DM2's.